torvalds/linux/Documentation/kernel-hacking/locking.rst

 Then you can call :c:func:`mutex_lock_interruptible()` to grab the mutex, and :c:func:`mutex_unlock()` to release it.
-There is also a :c:func:`mutex_lock()`, which should be avoided, because it will not return if a signal is received.
+There is also a :c:func:`mutex_lock()`, which should be avoided, because it will yest return if a signal is received.

 Example: ``net/netfilter/nf_sockopt.c`` allows registration of new :c:func:`setsockopt()` and :c:func:`getsockopt()` calls, with :c:func:`nf_register_sockopt()`.
-Registration and de-registration are only done on module load and unload (and boot time, where there is no concurrency), and the list of registrations is only consulted for an unknown :c:func:`setsockopt()` or :c:func:`getsockopt()` system call.
+Registration and de-registration are only done on module load and unload (and boot time, where there is yes concurrency), and the list of registrations is only consulted for an unkyeswn :c:func:`setsockopt()` or :c:func:`getsockopt()` system call.
 The ``nf_sockopt_mutex`` is perfect to protect this, especially since the setsockopt and getsockopt calls may well sleep.